 Time: 11:00 am - 12:00 pm CDT

-Title: Technology in the ELL Classroom
+Title: Assessment Adaptations in the Dual Language Classroom

 Presenters: José Medina and Tatyana Vdovina